postgres-ai/postgres-checkup/README.md

 1. "Observations": automatically collected data.
 This is to be consumed by an expert DBA.
-1. "Conclusions": what we conclude from the Observations—what is good, what is bad (right now, it is to be manually filled for most checks).
+1. "Conclusions": what we conclude from the Observations, human-friendly texts explaining strengths and weaknesses of the observed setup.
 1. "Recommendations": action items, what to do to fix the discovered issues.

-Both "Conclusions" and "Recommendations" are to be consumed by engineers who will make decisions what, how and when to optimize, and how to react to the findings.
+Both "Conclusions" and "Recommendations" are to be consumed by engineers who will make decisions what, how and when to optimize.

 # Installation and Usage

 ## Requirements

-The supported OS of the observer machine (those from which the tool is to be executed):
+For the operator machine (from where the tool will be executed), the following OS are supported:

 * Linux (modern RHEL/CentOS or Debian/Ubuntu; others should work as well, but are not yet tested);
 * MacOS.

+There are known cases when postgres-checkup was successfully used on Windows, althought with some limitations.

-The following programs must be installed on the observer machine:
+The following programs must be installed on the operator machine:

 * bash
 * psql